No-Sew Fleece Blanket. No sewing skills required! In a few simple steps, you can create your own warm and snuggly fleece blanket.

-Today I am going to share a quick and easy project almost anyone can do with very few tools.
+Today I am going to share a quick and easy project almost anyone can do with very few tools – the no-sew fleece blanket.
 The entire project takes less than an hour from start to finish.
 Plus, if you can get your fabric on sale you can make this project very inexpensively!

 Cut squares out of each corner.
-You can cut the squares anywhere from 5″ to 7″.
+You can cut the squares anywhere from 5 to 7 inches.
 I wouldn’t go much smaller or larger than this.
-If you cut the square any smaller than 5″ you will not have much to work with to tie.
+If you cut the square any smaller than 5″ you will not have enough fabric to work with to tie the knots.
 If you go much larger than 7″ you will have very long strips hanging off your quilt.
 I cut mine to 5 1/2″.
-(This is where a ruler with guides comes in handy, but you can certainly just mark it off with a regular ruler and trim with scissors).
+A ruler with guides comes in handy for this step, but you can also mark it off with a regular ruler and trim with scissors.

-You will now use your ruler and cutter to make one inch wide strips around the entire blanket.
-They will be whatever length you cut your squares to.
-So my strips were 1″ wide by 5 1/2″ long.
-Depending on the size of your fabrics, it may not work out to do 1″ strips across the entire length.
+Use your ruler and cutter to make one inch wide strips around the entire blanket.
+Each strip will be whatever length you cut your squares.
+My strips were 1″ wide by 5 1/2″ long.
+Depending on the size of your fabrics, it may not work out to be exactly 1″ across the entire length.
 If this happens, I usually just split the difference on the last two strips in the row.

-Here is what it will look like once you get your strips cut:
+This is what it will look like once you get your strips cut.

 Find yourself a comfy spot on the couch, put on your favorite show or movie, and get tying!
 You are going to double knot the strips together.
 Starting at one edge where you cut your square, take one strip from the top fabric and the matching one from the other fabric underneath and tie a knot.

-Tip: As you reach each corner square, be sure you have your strips lined up.
+H elpful Tip: As you reach each corner square, be sure you have your strips lined up.
 I once tied an entire row missing a strip.
-I had to go back an untie an entire row of strips.
-This is no fun!
-But if you check it at each corner, you will only have one row to re-tie rather than the entire blanket!
+I had to go back and untie an entire row of strips.
+If you double check it at each corner, you will only have one row to re-tie rather than the entire blanket!